LisaGG89/pydobe/README.md

 This package is based upon Pymiere - created by Quentin Masingarbe (https://github.com/qmasingarbe/pymiere)

 # Thanks

-Thank you to Quentin Masingarbe for his Pymiere repository, as well as sharing his knowledge with me
+Thank you to Quentin Masingarbe for his Pymiere repository, as well as sharing his knowledge with me.
+Thank you to Corentin Charron for constant mentoring.

 # License